phdforum/phdforum.github.io/_posts/2022-04-01-career_industry.md

 date: 2022-04-01 16:00:00 CET
 ---

 In this Forum, we will discuss what it's like to enter the industry after doing a PhD in mathematics (or related fields).
-Currently the confirmed guests are from Optiver and Mathworks.
+For this we have invited guests from industries as finance, software, and engineering.

 The program for this Forum is the following: